 Coven: a group of vampires living together under a coven lord.

-Cult: the followers of a particular religious.
+Cult: the followers of a particular religion.
 The Dowrra worship Inanna, so they are her cult.

 Donor: a human who is licenced to partake of vampire lifestyle despite the risks.